ASA 101-103 – Basic Keelboat and Basic Coastal Cruising

 Approximately 35 – 40 hours of course time

 Learn to sail in a safe and supportive environment under the expert tutelage of our experienced instructors.
-Students acquire all the knowledge, skills and confidence necessary to sail a modern, mid-sized cruising yachts.
-Includes American Sailing Association (ASA) certification for successful students and the ability for you to charter sailboats for day sails.
+You will acquire the knowledge, skills, and confidence to sail a modern, mid-sized cruising yacht.

-Saturday and Sunday for 2 ½ weeks or
+- Our classes can fit your busy schedule choose between Saturday and Sunday for 2 ½ weeks or 5 Consecutive Weekdays

 Prior to 5-day Confidence Sailing Course (ASA 101-103): Please purchase and read the books Sailing Made Easy and Coasting Cruising Made Easy both by The American Sailing Association (ASA).
 Also, please review the general information and rules for classes.

 DAY 1: The hull, rigging and sails and their mechanical systems.
 Maneuvering the boat with the diesel engine.
 All about knots, the mainsail system and sailing through all points of sail.
 Introduction to tacking and jibing.

 DAY 2: More knots, US Coast Guard required equipment, how to use the VHF radio.
 The furling headsail system, sailing a compass course, more tacking and jibing, the right of way rules, all about your diesel engine and electrical systems (both 110v & 12v).
 The thru-hull valves and seacocks, propane stove and the head and bilge systems.